-The Orange County Lavender Bar Association (OCLBA) is the official association of lesbian, gay, bisexual, transgender, questioning (LGBTQ), and allied attorneys, judges, and law students in the county.
-OCLBA provides networking, educational, and mentorship opportunities and resources to its membership and the community with the goal of increasing the county’s participation in the broader statewide LGBTQ community and the visibility of LGBTQ issues in the county.
+The Orange County Lavender Bar Association (OCLBA) is the official association of lesbian, gay, bisexual, transgender, queer (LGBTQ+), and allied attorneys, judges, and law students in the county.
+OCLBA provides networking, educational, and mentorship opportunities and resources to its membership and the community with the goal of increasing the county’s participation in the broader statewide LGBTQ+ community and the visibility of LGBTQ+ issues in the county.

 OCLBA launched on June 16, 2010, at a gala attended by 200 attorneys, philanthropists, business and community leaders, judges, professors, and students.
 The gala featured remarks by the attorneys who completed closing arguments in the landmark Perry v.
 Schwarzenegger case, which challenged Proposition 8 in federal court.
-Since then, OCLBA’s Board of Directors, which includes representatives from private practice and academia, continue to implement a robust series of bar programs.
-These programs include a number of highly successful events ranging from constitutional law to tax and estate planning issues facing the LGBTQ community, along with social events for networking opportunities.
+Since then, the annual gala has provided the opportunity to celebrate advances in LGBTQ+ legal protections in California and across the nation, including the legalization of same-sex marriage.
+OCLBA’s Board of Directors, which includes representatives from private practice and academia, continue to implement a robust series of MCLE programs.
+These programs include a number of highly successful events ranging from constitutional law to tax and estate planning to addressing bias issues.

-Each summer, OCLBA’s annual Anniversary Gala honors community and legal leaders in the fight for justice and equality.
-OCLBA also awards its M. Katherine B. Darmer Equality Scholarship to a law student committed to LGBTQ issues in Orange County.
-At our 8th Anniversary Gala in 2018, OCLBA honored C.J.
-Duron with the OCLBA Community Leadership Award and honored Assemblymember Sharon Quirk-Silva with the M. Katherine B. Darmer Outstanding Community Service Award.
+Since its founding, each summer, the OCLBA hosts its annual Anniversary Gala honoring community and legal leaders in the fight for justice and equality.
+OCLBA also awards its M. Katherine B. Darmer Equality Scholarship to a law student committed to LGBTQ+ issues in Orange County.
+OCLBA looks forward to hosting its Thirteenth Anniversary Party on July 12 at the Park Plaza Commons in Irvine.

-OCLBA seeks to serve and unite not just the LGBTQ community, but our allies as well.
-For more information, please visit www.oclba.org or email OCLBA President Joe Ursic at email@example.com.
+OCLBA seeks to serve and unite not just the LGBTQ+ community but our allies as well.
+For more information, please visit www.oclba.org or email OCLBA President Michael Olsen at MOlsen@kadingbriggs.com.